tommymcm/memoir-docs/src/user/writing_a_pass.md

 ```

 The main difference between this pass and your run-of-the-mill LLVM pass is the use of `llvm::memoir::MemOIRInst` _via_ the `as` function.
-`as` is identical to LLVM's `dyn_cast`, but is necessary when converting from an LLVM instruction to a MEMOIR instruction.
+`dyn_cast_into` is identical to LLVM's `dyn_cast`, but is necessary when converting from an LLVM instruction to a MEMOIR instruction and vice versa.
 For more information about MEMOIR instructions, see [instructions](/compiler/instructions.md).

 **Congratulations!** You wrote your first **MEMOIR** pass!